Last updated 27 March 2023

 Special circumstances to have a second support person present during labour and delivery may be considered.
 Please speak to your Obstetrician.

 Can I still visit my baby in the Nursery?

 Yes, you and your partner / support person can visit your baby in the Nursery.

 Additional visitors and siblings are not permitted to visit the Nursery.

 Will a lactation consultant still be available?

 Yes, the lactation consultant is available to assist with breastfeeding support during your stay on the ward.

 What happens if there is a case of COVID-19 within the hospital during my stay?

 If a patient exhibits COVID-19 symptoms during their stay, and becomes a suspect case, we are very well-prepared to manage them and have planned for this eventuality.

-Please note: Where a maternity patient or partner / support person develops symptoms of COVID-19 prior to admission they must have a PCR test, isolate and await result.
-Please advise your Obstetrician if you receive a positive COVID-19 PCR or RAT result
+Where a maternity patient or partner / support person develops symptoms of COVID-19 prior to admission you must have a PCR test, isolate and await result.
+Please advise your Obstetrician if you receive a positive COVID-19 PCR or RAT result.